SilvioWeging/kASA/README.md

 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
 Note, that the index must've been converted via the same alphabet to amino acids.
 Currently in BETA.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
-* `--three`: Use only three reading frames instead of six.
-Halves index size.
-Default: off.
+--six: Use all six reading frames instead of three.
+Doubles index size but avoids artifacts due to additional reverse complement DNA inside some genomes.
+Default: off.\n\
 ##### Example calls
 ```
 <path to kASA>/kASA update -d <path and name of the index file> -o <path and name of the new index> -i <folder or file> -t <temporary directory> -m <amount of RAM> -f <accToTaxFile(s)> -y <folder with nodes.dmp and names.dmp> -u <taxonomic level, e.g. species>